sashkalysenko/pbc-Lysenko/README.md

 Contains module with class ConnectorSSH, which helps connect to VM via SSH.
 To initiate an object, set ip, name and password of VM.
-Also, the class has method to set_up selenium grid standalone server v 3.8.0 on connected VM.
-*NOTE* - currently the fixture is used in "test/test_sel_grid.py".
-Test does nothing, just sets up grid server.